speeduino/speeduino/README.md

 Q: Arduino ECU,pffft, heard THAT before.
 Does this one actually work?

 A: Yep!
-Single cylinder engines are well tested and working as of Nov 2013.
-Final work continues on accleration enrichment and will then move onto multi-cylinder engines early in 2014
+Single cylinder engines are well tested and working as of Nov 2013 and multi-cylinder support is in testing.
+Please see the dev roadmap (https://github.com/noisymime/speeduino/wiki/Development-Roadmap) for the current status of in progress work

 ========================================================================